BRAIN-TO/GIRFReco.jl/example/README.md

 # Quick Guide for Running GIRFReco Example

-You may find code details of the example script [here](https://brain-to.github.io/GIRFReco.jl).
+You can find code details of the example script [here](https://brain-to.github.io/GIRFReco.jl).

 ## System Configuration

-Though other lower versions may still be compatible, our testing environment is Julia with version 1.9.3, and we recommend to use the same or higher version of Julia.
+Though compatibility with older versions of Julia may exist, our testing environment is Julia with version 1.9.3, and we recommend to use the same or newer version of Julia.

-We also recommend to leave at least 30 GB disk space for the data of demonstration and all dependent Julia packages.
+We also recommend to leave at least 30 GB disk space for the example data and all dependent Julia packages.

 The reconstructed Cartesian and Spiral images in NIfTI format will be in the folder `joss_data_zenodo/results`.
 We recommend to use [FSLeyes](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes) as the viewer to open them.